-Officers of University Police Department are available 24-hours a day 365 days of the year and can be reached by calling (516) 876-3333.
+Officers of the University Police Department are available 24 hours a day, 365 days of the year, and can be reached by calling (516) 876-3333.
 If you are experiencing or witnessing an emergency, please contact them immediately.

-As a precaution we encourage all students to have the UPD number saved and easily accessible in their cell phones.
+As a precaution we encourage all students to have the UPD number saved and easily accessible on their mobile phones.